codeneuro/neurofinder/README.md

 ```
 The file `run.py` should contain a function `run` that accepts as input a Thunder `Images` object and returns a `SourceModel`, and uses Thunder's Source Extraction API to implement the algorithm.
 The API emphasizes flexibility and modulartiy, allowing for a variety of algorithms.
 See the existing folder `neurofinder/submissions/example-user-example-algorithm/` for an example submission.

-Jobs will be automatically run every few days on a dynamically-created Spark cluster, so be patient with your submissions.
+Jobs will be automatically run every few days on a dynamically-deployed Spark cluster, so be patient with your submissions.
 You will be notified of job status via comments on your pull request.

 ## data sets
 Data sets for evaluating algorithms have been kindly provided by the following individuals and labs: